paulgirard/ricardo_gph_analysis/Présentations/2025 WEHC.iapresenter/text.md

 /assets/Clipboard 2.png
 size: contain

-It also provides us with the way to identify colonies, dependants, parts of, etc
+It also provides us with the way to identify colonies, dependents, parts of, etc

 ---
 ## Algorithm